 Outside the United States, ensuring coverage and adequate payment for a product also involves challenges.
 Pricing of prescription pharmaceuticals is subject to government control in many countries.
+For example, in Canada, price control legislation for patented medicines is currently undergoing significant change that may have significant effects on profitability for companies selling products in Canada.
 Pricing negotiations with government authorities can extend well beyond the receipt of regulatory approval for a product and may require a clinical trial that compares the cost-effectiveness of a product to other available therapies.
 The conduct of such a clinical trial could be expensive and result in delays in commercialization.

-Employees and Human Capital Resources
+Human Capital Resources

-As of December 31, 2020, we had 99 full-time employees, including 62 employees with an M.D. and/or Ph.D. degree.
-Of these full-time employees, 80 employees were engaged in research and development activities and 19 employees were engaged in general and administrative activities.
-We presently have nine senior leaders, five of whom serve as executive officers, one of whom is a consultant.
+As of December 31, 2021, we had 121 full-time employees, including 65 employees with an M.D. and/or Ph.D. degree.
+Of these full-time employees, 90 employees were engaged in research and development activities and 31 employees were engaged in general and administrative activities.
+We presently have nine senior leaders, five of whom serve as executive officers.
 None of our employees is represented by a labor union or covered by a collective bargaining agreement.
 We consider our relationship with our employees to be good.